Class Descriptions

 Introduction to Rally-O

-Prerequisites for entry to course – Dog has completed a Domestic Dog 102 class, and
+Prerequisites for entry to course – Dog has completed a Domestic Dog 102 or equivalent class*, and

 What is covered in this course